 The London Film School – a place to experiment, find your voice and connect with the industry.

-In celebrating our 60 years we also look to the future.
-Our graduates have gone on to make substantial contributions to world cinema and global storytelling.
+We also look to the future; Our graduates have gone on to make substantial contributions to world cinema and global storytelling.
 Going forward we expect no less, but now the playing field is bigger.
-Outside of cinema we see our storytellers and our filmmakers working in television and across new platforms.
+Outside of cinema, we see our storytellers and our filmmakers working in television and across new platforms.
 As film and television converge, as new platforms emerge, our graduates will confidently explore how to adapt their skills and expertise in filmmaking to tell compelling stories in any medium, on any platform, in any place.

 These are exciting times for the LFS and the industry.
 We invite you to join us as we enter the next chapter of our journey.